The Two Inseparable Sides of a Transformational Leader

 If there is a subject I have been passionate about in recent years, it must be transformational leadership.
 Transformational leadership is a reintroduced concept that is beginning to gain recognition among leading experts because of its role in effecting a cultural change in a society or organization.
 Although it has been around for a long time, many people do not know what it is and how to identify it in practice.
 Transformational leadership was first popularized in the 1970s by James MacGregor Burns when he tried to contrast its significance with transactional leadership.

 Burns argues that transactional leadership doesn’t care as much about cultural change as the organization’s bottom line.
 On the other hand, transformational leaders don’t just move people toward a worthy cause by mere influence.
-They cause an actual change in how things have been in the society or the organization over a set period.
+They cause an actual change in how things have been in society or the organization over a set period.
 So, they are not just influencers, as you would naturally think of a leader.
 They are agents of change that cause a significant shift in how organizations or societies operate.
 A transformational leader’s ultimate goal is to significantly alter people’s behavior, resulting in societal or organizational development.

 You will agree that finding leaders in different spheres of man’s endeavor is more accessible today than in previous years, but it is not commonplace to find transformational leaders.
 However, in locating a transformational leader, I want to introduce you to two inseparable sides of a transformational leader.
 They are what I call “the two sides of a coin of a transformational leader.”